signaldatascience/R-curriculum/assignments/1-r-programming/1-intro/r-vectors-functions.md

 [^vcoerce]: Vectors are automatically converted to the most general type necessary to accommodate all of the information inside.
 In order of increasing generality, we have the types logical, numeric, and character (with integer < double within the numeric category).

-Of course, you can also explicitly coerce vectors into different types with, say, [`as.character()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/character.html) and [`as.numeric()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/numeric.html).
+Of course, you can also explicitly coerce vectors into different types with functions like [`as.character()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/character.html) and [`as.numeric()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/numeric.html).
 (Try this out!)
-But in general, coercing a more general type to a more specific type will result in an error.[^backcoerce] In particular, you will introduce `NA` values into a vector when type coercion is not possible:
+However, in general, coercing a more general type to a more specific type will result in an error.[^backcoerce] In particular, you will introduce `NA` values into a vector when type coercion is not possible:

 ```r
 > as.logical(c('TRUE', 'str1', 'str2'))